 - 7-8 boiled baby potatoes with the skin removed

-- small bunch of fresh fenugreek ( you can substitute this with fresh spinach)
+- small bunch of fresh fenugreek ( you can substitute this with frozen fenugreek or spinach)

 - 2 cups of passata